Blackcat56/Mortaility-/README.md

-# Mortaility-
+# Stroke Mortaility
-##This code was used for a project for a python class
+## This code was used for a project for a python class
 This code experiments with three ArcPro tools.

-Code example
+## Code example

 ```python